 You have been prescribed a pain medication which has a number of side effects.
 Most common side effects are drowsiness, nausea and/or vomitng, itching, constipation and irritability.
-If these are prolonged or severe, your pain medication may need to be changed.
+If these side effects are prolonged or severe, your pain medication may need to be changed.
 You must contact the office during regular business hours to have a new prescription written.
+If you have uncontrollable pain outside of regular business hours then being evaluated in the emergency room is likely the most approriate course of action.
 Most narcotics cannot be prescribed over the phone.
 If you need a prescription refilled call 424-259-9856 and have your pharmacy fax the refill request to 424-259-6599.
 Please allow 48 hours for this to be completed.
 After hours (after 5:00 PM or weekends), the on-call physician will not refill a prescription or call in a new pain medication prescription.